Management Respect for Human Rights(Under review)

 The Group conducts its business activities in accordance with the laws and regulations of each country and region, and the rules of each company.
 In this way, we are working to ensure that we do not engage in or participate in violations of human rights.
 In the unlikely event that a human rights violation is discovered, we work to quickly resolve the problem.

-In fiscal 2024, we plan to conduct a self-assessment of human rights, targeting the Group (including our overseas offices).
+We conducted self-assessment of human rights in February and March of 2025, targeting 11 companies within the Group (including our overseas offices).
 This assessment is intended to assess human rights risks at each company and to check whether the human rights risks identified in the previous self-assessment have been improved.
-We will collect responses from each company and compare and evaluate the results with reference to those obtained in the previous assessment, and check the status of our efforts.
+We collected responses from each company and compare and evaluate the results with reference to those obtained in the previous assessment, and check the status of our efforts.

 *Human rights due diligence is the process of identifying, preventing, and mitigating adverse impacts related to human rights.